Finance nerds have strange habits.

 That’s the metric we should track.

-If my mission is to track my progress towards Financial Freedom, I need to throw away my so-called savings rate, and focus on my investing rate.
+I need to throw away my so-called savings rate, and focus on my investing rate.

 I tightened those line-items into a more condensed version.
 Here’s the breakdown: